The Ultimate Guide to Facebook Advertising [Updated for 2023]

 “One very important thing is to ensure you’re not targeting people who are already your customers.
 All that leads to is wasted budget!”

-“Before you start advertising, it’s absolutely crucial to know your objectives.
+“Before you start advertising, it’s absolutely crucial to know your sales objectives.
 You need an end goal to work towards.
 Ask yourself what success looks like for every Facebook ad campaign you run.”

 “Think carefully about what you want to achieve with Facebook advertising.
 Is it to gain new customers or boost your brand awareness?
 Define your B2B marketing KPIs before running an ad campaign.”